Are you looking to connect an XLR microphone to your computer (Mac or PC)? There are many great reasons that you may want to do this:

 We’ll go into both options and let you know why we think the USB Audio Interface is the best way for you to achieve your goals.

-We don’t recommend this solution for the following reasons:
+That being said, we don’t recommend this solution for the following reasons:

 - This would only work for dynamic microphones (Condenser microphones require phantom power).